Planning a working holiday in Australia? Here are some answers to the most frequently asked questions.

 The visa you should apply for depends on your country of residence.

-If you’re a resident of The United States, you should apply for visa Subclass 462.
+If you’re a resident of the United Kingdom of Great Britain and Northern Ireland or the Republic of Ireland, you should apply for visa Subclass 417.
 Get detailed information on the requirements for this visa as well as instructions on how to apply here.

 How long will my Working Holiday Maker visa application take?